 - Isometric stretching cannot be performed by kids approximately 11 or younger.
 The tense muscle contractions can damage tendons, ligaments and/or muscle.

 - Isometric stretching cannot be performed if the target muscle is already sore.
-A sore muscle means is already torn from previous activity and isometric stretching will tear the muscle more inhibiting flexibility.
+A sore muscle means it is already torn from previous activity and isometric stretching will tear the muscle more inhibiting flexibility.

 - Isometric stretching is like a workout, so adequate recovery between isometric stretching sessions is required.